CMSDAS/root-short-exercise/_episodes/11-analysis-skimming.md

 ### Adopting memory

 You can adopt memory just by passing the pointer and the length of the vector!
-This may improve the runtime of you program greatly because copies are costly operations.
+This may improve the runtime of your program greatly because copies are costly operations.

 ```cpp
 int d[3] = { 1, 2, 3 };